-Each of the disputed domain names reproduces the PHILIPS trademark in its entirety in combination with a descriptive or dictionary word.
-The disputed domain name <phil-rem.com> incorporates the dominant feature of the PHILIPS trademark in combination with the abbreviation "rem", which as submitted by the Complainant refers to the Russian language word "remont" meaning "repairs".
+The disputed domain names <servis-philips.com> and <philips-servise.com> reproduce the PHILIPS trademark in its entirety in combination with a Latin transcription of the Russian language word for "service".
+The disputed domain name <rem-phil.com> incorporates the dominant feature of the PHILIPS trademark in combination with the abbreviation "rem", which refers to the Russian language word "remont" meaning "repairs".